October 15-17, 2025

 Save $20 if you register by September 15th!***

-**To qualify for the early registration discount, your registration form AND payment (copy of your purchase order, check, or credit card) must be received or postmarked by the early registration cutoff date.
+***To qualify for the Early or Regular Registration discount, your registration form AND payment (copy of your purchase order, check, or credit card) must be received or postmarked by the Early or Regular Registration cutoff date.

 The online registration portal is now closed, but we will be accepting on-site registration at the event.
 Please bring the Registration Form (see below to download) with your method of payment to the conference.